1jour1vin

 Food and wine pairings

-Chablis Grand Cru "Moutonne" is the perfect accompaniment to the finest fish or shellfish, whether pan-fried or served in a creamy sauce.
-With greater maturity, it is ideal with chicken in cream sauce...
+The Chablis Grand Cru “Moutonne” is the perfect accompaniment to the finest fish or shellfish, whether pan-fried or served in a creamy sauce.
+With a bit more aging, it pairs perfectly with a cream-braised chicken...

 Bettane & Desseauve